-All too often we that the business people we deal with do not know what they want, in this second article in a series Michael presents some ideas on how to talk to them and how to explore their needs.
-In this article he discusses formulating questions to be able to uncover the real needs and underlying motivations
+All too often we that the business people we deal with do not know what they want, Michael presents some more ideas on how to talk to them and how to explore their needs.

 All too often we that the business people we deal with do not know what they want, Michael presents some ideas on how to talk to them and how to explore their needs.